mtosatti33/nfl_drafts_1970-2020_2/README.md

 This program is made on LazarusIDE

--Installing the program/source: C:\ Disk
+-Install the program/source: C:\ Disk or clone this repo with "git clone command"

--Database is in sqlite

--Opening the project you should inform the database path ('../db/drafts.db') on component TZConnection named "conn" on datamodule 'dm'.

 -Compile the source and Enjoy